Dracarys0511/git-workshop/README.md

 The ![containers/storage](https://github.com/containers/storage) library is used for managing layers and creating root file-systems for the containers in a pod: `Overlayfs`, `devicemapper`, `AUFS` and `btrfs` are implemented, with `Overlayfs` as the default driver.

-Support for network based file system images (NFS, GlusterFS, CephFS) is on the development roadmap.

 ### Container images

 The ![containers/image](https://github.com/containers/image) library is used for pulling images from registries.
 Currently, it supports Docker ![schema 2/version 1](https://docs.docker.com/registry/spec/manifest-v2-1/) as well as ![schema 2/version 2](https://docs.docker.com/registry/spec/manifest-v2-2/).
 It also passes all Docker and Kubernetes tests.